 The Admin permission group, as the name implies, has the ability to see and do everything in Virtuous, and modify configuration settings.
 The abilities of the Admin group cannot be modified.
 When managing users, it’s important to strike the right balance.
 Having just one Admin is generally too few, but having too many Admins can also cause a number of problems.
-The recommended number Admin users is typically around 2-3, with one primary Admin and one or two backups.
+The recommended number of Admin users is typically around 2-3, with one primary Admin and one or two backups.

 The No financial data and User groups are set up to allow users restricted access, without seeing any giving or financial information (No financial data), or for basic user access (User).
-Either of these permission group can be modified by an Admin.
+Either of these permission groups can be modified by an Admin.
 Just click on the edit icon to the right of either group.
 To learn more about the various permission options, see below.

 In addition to modifying the default system groups, Admins can also create any number of additional permission groups.
-Just click on the "Create a Permission Group" button in the upper-right.
+Just click on the "Create a Permission Group" button in the upper right.

-You'll see the option to create a new custom group from scratch, or start with an existing template.
+You'll see the option to create a new custom group from scratch or start with an existing template.